 Unfortunately, today's list has little to do with food or drugs.

 But everybody loves a good list.
 Something about the organization soothes like a mother's kiss goodbye upon her 8 year old son's soot covered forehead before a 12-16 hour day in the mines.

 What would you say if I told you two of America's most monumental moments of the late 19th century; The Johnstown Flood and Battle of Homestead were [mainly] because of the actions of one man?
-Well, I'm going to so don't waste your breathe.
+Well, I'm going to so don't waste your breath.
 Your friends (me) here at DOL are happy to present you the Top One Worst Person You've Likely Never Heard Of.

 1. Henry Clay Frick (1849-1919)